t-chx/blog/_posts/2015-02-24-webeditor-v2.md

 We have moved a lot of computationally intensive tasks to workers, such as spellchecking and previewing, freeing up the main thread resulting in a more fluid and pleasant writing experience.

-### New Dictionaries: French, Italian, Spannish and German
+### New Dictionaries: French, Italian, Spanish and German

 GitBook's authors form a global community, with writers from all continents, Asia, Europe, ..., to offer a better experience to those international authors we're extending our spellcheck support.
 Support for french, italian, spanish and german is now built-in.